Phillips, Texas: Decreasing population

-1980 explosion
+1980 hydrocarbon explosion

 A hydrocarbon explosion at the refinery in 1980 obliterated part of the industrial area and some nearby homes.
 Damages were estimated to be in the millions of dollars.
 After a long battle between the citizens of Phillips, M&M Cattle Company, and later Phillips 66, the town was permanently closed to residency, at the request of Phillips 66 Oil Company.
 The homes themselves were owned, but the land they sat upon was property of two local ranchers who leased the land originally to the company and later to the home owners.
 After the explosion, the company purchased the land from the ranches and forced the homeowners to move.
 In 1987, three schools and communities, Plemons, Stinnett and Phillips, created the Plemons-Stinnett-Phillips Consolidated independent School District.
 Three mascots, the Plemons Indians, Stinnett Rattlers and the Phillips Blackhawks were changed to create the Comanches.
 The campuses of the district, West Texas Elementary School, West Texas Middle School, and West Texas High School are all united as Comanches.
 Therefore, many homes were moved to areas nearby (Borger, Stinnett, and Fritch).
 The homes that were not moved were leveled.

 Today, the high school is one of the few buildings left and is used for business by the Phillips 66 Refinery.